-After sighting a few fin whales in the distance who were spending very little time at the surface, we were suddenly joined by a young humpback, later identified from its fluke pattern as Lutris, which means “otter.”
+After sighting a few fin whales in the distance who were spending very little time at the surface, we were suddenly joined by a young humpback, later identified from their fluke pattern as Lutris, which means “otter.”
 Lutris is the six-year-old offspring of Lava.
-Before we identified him/her, we assumed it was a much younger juvenile, because Lutris spent close to an hour with us, right next to the boat, continuously checking us out, behavior that is more common among younger whales.
+Before we identified Lutris, we assumed we were being approached by a much younger juvenile, because Lutris spent close to an hour with us, right next to the boat, continuously checking us out, behavior that is more common among younger whales.

 Nearly every one of us on the boat felt an almost irresistible urge to jump into the water.
-People were hanging over the rails, trying to get as close as possible to Lutris as s/he passed.
+People were hanging over the rails, trying to get as close as possible as Lutris swam past.
 It felt to me like we were being called home, like it was an intentional communication from Lutris to us, one which we recognized at a deep and unidentifiable level.
 Something very unusual was going on in this encounter.
-Something was being communicated, something we all felt, and experienced as an urge to be as close to the whale as possible.
+Something was being communicated, something we all felt, and experienced as an urge to be as close to Lutris as possible.

 That inability truly to process the experience makes it feel a little surreal.
 But it is very real.
 It is the honest truth.
 It makes one realize what a marvelously inadequate thing this little brain is for truly understanding the living world.
 We are deeply embedded in beauty and wonder, and we hardly even know it.
 It remains a deep mystery to us.
 But when one meets a whale, or is met by a whale, in this way, one comes into direct encounter with the limits of the brain’s ability to comprehend, and that in itself opens up new horizons of possibility for engaging with this world.
 It is utterly impossible, in my experience, to go back into the human-dominated world after an experience like this, and feel quite the same way about it.